 | Corporate Governance |

 Corporate GovernanceCode of ConductThe Australian custody industry has grown significantly over recent years due to the growth in superannuation and managed funds, and changes to the supporting regulatory frameworks.
 The importance of efficient, trusted and professional asset safekeeping and administration is now well recognised.
-The ACSA Code of Conduct aims to define a set of values and standards to which custodians are expected to adhere; seeks to strengthen good relations between custodians and their clients; to promote good business practices and minimum standards of behaviour expected by the financial services industry; and to foster good conduct and market practice.
-Member ResponsibilitiesMembers should conduct their activities with the highest degree of integrity and fair dealing to ensure that:
+The ACSA Code of Conduct aims to define a set of values and standards to which ACSA members and working group participants are expected to adhere; seeks to strengthen good relations between ACSA members and their clients; to promote sound industry practices and minimum standards of behaviour expected by the industry; and to foster good conduct and market practice through a collective voice.
+Read the document here

 Members must: